Eleanor McGovern: Early life and education

 Born in Woonsocket, South Dakota, she grew up on her family's farm.
 Her mother died when she was only 12, leaving her and her twin sister, Ila (1921–1996), responsible for the upkeep of the household and the raising of their younger sister, Phyllis (1928–2018).
 As a teenager, McGovern became interested in political and social issues, and joined debate teams, first at Woonsocket High School and later during her one year at Dakota Wesleyan University.
+She went to High School in Woonsocket, South Dakota, and as a high academic achiever, she graduated in 1940, as salutatorian.

 During one high school debate, in her native Woonsocket, she first met George McGovern, after she and her sister Ila defeated McGovern and his partner.
-George and Eleanor met again and fell in love, while both were at Dakota Wesleyan, and later became engaged, but initially decided not to marry until World War II ended.
+George was impressed with Eleanor's intellect, speaking ability, and command of her subject matter.
+The couple met again and fell in love, while both were at Dakota Wesleyan, and later became engaged, but initially decided not to marry until World War II ended.
 However, they chose to marry earlier, on October 31, 1943, while on three-day leave, in a ceremony at a small Methodist church in Woonsocket, with George's father, a Methodist minister, presiding.

 Career

-Financial difficulties forced her to withdraw from college, but she soon found work as a legal secretary.
+Financial difficulties forced her to withdraw from college.
+On a limited budget, she found work for a period as a legal secretary for Herbert Hitchcock and Fred Nichol in Mitchell, South Dakota.

 Eleanor followed George to a number of training stops, before he was sent into combat overseas as a B-24 bomber pilot stationed in Italy and making runs over Nazi Germany.
-McGovern's flight crew recommended naming their plane the Dakota Queen after Eleanor.
+McGovern's flight crew, many of whom met her and had a favorable impression, recommended naming their plane the Dakota Queen after Eleanor.